 The leaves are somewhat linear but with broadening and lobed/dissected apices, which results in linear segments, with the entire leaf up to about 4 cm long and 1 cm wide and 1 wide.

 It requires well drained, sandy soils in sun or partial shade.
-It grows well in pots for a time.
 There are reports of self-seeding from some members who have grown it.